Pax Dollar (USDP) Price Hits $1.00

-Pax Dollar (CURRENCY:USDP) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on March 6th.
-In the last seven days, Pax Dollar has traded flat against the U.S. dollar.
-Pax Dollar has a market cap of $945.69 million and approximately $14.97 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
-One Pax Dollar coin can now be purchased for $1.00 or 0.00001644 BTC on popular cryptocurrency exchanges.
+Pax Dollar (CURRENCY:USDP) traded down 0% against the dollar during the 1-day period ending at 23:00 PM Eastern on March 8th.
+One Pax Dollar coin can currently be bought for approximately $1.00 or 0.00002418 BTC on major exchanges.
+Over the last seven days, Pax Dollar has traded 0% lower against the dollar.
+Pax Dollar has a total market cap of $947.33 million and $13.81 million worth of Pax Dollar was traded on exchanges in the last 24 hours.

 - HoryouToken (HYT) traded flat against the dollar and now trades at $0.0052 or 0.00000013 BTC.